-Approved participants are required to have the means to communicate digitally via email and to submit all forms once they are all made available on-line.
-CFO staff will be pleased to assist new Artisanal Chicken Farmers in the transition to digital business services.
+- Approved participants are required to have the means to communicate digitally via email and to submit all digital forms.
+CFO staff will be pleased to assist new Artisanal Chicken Farmers in the transition to digital business services

 Who has the rights to grow and market?

-An Artisanal Chicken Farmer will grow an approved number of birds and continue with annual renewal until the Artisanal Chicken Farmer exits the sector.
-Upon exit, the production licence is returned to CFO.
+- An Artisanal Chicken Farmer will grow an approved number of birds and continue with annual renewal until the Artisanal Chicken Farmer exits the sector

-An application for the Artisanal Chicken Farmer to increase production is required at annual renewal.
-Artisanal Chicken Farmers who comply with the program will be given priority over new applicants.
+- A request for the Artisanal Chicken Farmer to increase production is completed at the time the production licence is renewed annually.
+Active Artisanal Chicken Farmers, in good standing, will be given priority over new applicants

 What is the Minimum Live Price?